nirajp82/DockerAndKubernetes/01_08_DockerCommand.md

 - **`docker run -d --name nginx-memory-limited --memory="100m" nginx`** This starts another Nginx container named `nginx-memory-limited`, but restricts it to use a maximum of **100 MB of RAM**.

+---
+`docker network create --driver bridge --subnet 182.18.0.0/24 --gateway 182.18.0.1 wp-mysql-network` - creates a custom Docker bridge network named `wp-mysql-network`.
+It assigns the network a subnet of `182.18.0.0/24` and a gateway IP of `182.18.0.1`.
+The `bridge` driver allows containers to communicate with each other within this subnet and also with the host machine.